 Your iPhone takes beautiful photos, but the right apps can make them even better.
 Most photographers accept post-production as a part of their workflow, but a lot of the time our smartphone images miss out on this important step.

-Your iPhone already comes with an impressive image editor, built right into the Photos app.
-Launch it, find a photo, and tap Edit in the top-right corner of the screen.
+Your iPhone already comes with an impressive image editor built right into the Photos app.
+Launch the app, find a photo, and tap Edit in the top-right corner of the screen to access the editor.

 Here you can crop and rotate your image, apply filters, and adjust a wide variety of parameters.
 Rescue the highlights and shadows, adjust exposure and contrast, or convert to black and white.